Sidmon101/Multilingual-NER/README.md

 input.html and result.html are the input and ouput html pages respectively.

-Flaskapp.ipynb is the main code file.
+Flaskapp.py is the main code file.

 Here's hoping you find it useful and extend it further.